-- 1. Physical Chemistry by P.W.
-Atkins, 8th Ed., Oxford University Press, 2006 (Indian Print). - 2.
-Physical Chemistry by T. Engel & P. Reid, 1st ed., Pearson Education, 2006. - 3.
-Physical Chemistry by Castellan, 3rd Ed., Addison Wisley/Narosa, 1985 (Indian Print) - 4.
-Physical Chemistry by G. M. Barrow, 6th Ed., New York, McGraw Hill, 1996. - 5.
-Physical Chemistry by R. J. Silbey, R. A. Albert & Moungi G. Bawendi, 4th Ed., New York: John Wiley, 2005.
+1. Physical Chemistry by P.W.
+Atkins, 8th Ed., Oxford University Press, 2006 (Indian Print).

+2. Physical Chemistry by T. Engel & P. Reid, 1st ed., Pearson Education, 2006.

+3. Physical Chemistry by Castellan, 3rd Ed., Addison Wisley/Narosa, 1985 (Indian Print)

+4. Physical Chemistry by G. M. Barrow, 6th Ed., New York, McGraw Hill, 1996.

+5. Physical Chemistry by R. J. Silbey, R. A. Albert & Moungi G. Bawendi, 4th Ed., New York: John Wiley, 2005.

-COCIA COUNSE OUTCOMES.
-Sr. No. On completing the course, the students will be able to: CO1 Learn the concepts of gaseous state, kinetic theory, and van der Waals equations to real systems.
-CO2 Learn about the applications of Liquid crystals in LCDs and Digital Electronics CO3 Know how the Colloidal solutions, their preparation, and properties would be helpful in understanding various physical parameters.
-CO4 Understand about preparation of solutions based on different measurement basis and colligative properties CO5 Learn to handle and carry out the physical estimation of solutions, and molecular weight determination from colligative properties
+S .
+No. On completing the course, CO1 Students will learn to implicate the concepts of gaseous state, kinetic theory, and van der Waals equations to real systems.
+CO2 Learn about applications of Liquid crystals in LCDs and Digital Electronics CO3 Colloidal solutions, their preparation, and properties would be helpful in understanding various physical parameters.
+CO4 Understanding of preparation of solutions based on different measurement basis and colligative properties CO5 Students will learn to handle and carry out the physical estimation of solutions, and molecular weight determination from colligative properties

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-II PRACTICAL
+(Medical & Non-Medical) CHEMISTRY Semester-II CHE 121P PRACTICAL

-Credit Hours: 4.5 Hrs/week

-Total Hours: 60

-Maximum Marks: 25

-- I. Examiner will set two questions first based upon Crystallization and second based upon Physical Chemistry - II.
-Students will be asked to complete write up of both practical within first 20 minutes on the first sheet provided. - III.
-On the second sheet provided after 20 minutes, students will perform and note the record on second sheet during the conduct of practical exam - IV.
-The split of marks will be as under:
+I. Examiner will set two questions first based upon Crystallization and second based upon Physical Chemistry

+II.
+Students will be asked to complete write up of both practical within first 20 minutes on the first sheet provided.

+III.
+On the second sheet provided after 20 minutes, students will perform and note the record on second sheet during the conduct of practical exam